 According to the Migraine Trust, migraine is the third most common disease in the world.

 Doctors may offer you tablets to prevent or relieve migraine symptoms.
-But, what do you do if you don’t want to use drugs?
-Are there any other ways to treat migraine?
-Can putting holes in your body help your migraine?
+But, what do you do if you don’t want to use drugs Are there any other ways to treat migraine?

 Some migraine sufferers use acupuncture.
 Acupuncture originates from China.
-According to Chinese philosophy, a blood flow and/or energy imbalance can have an adverse effect on our bodies.
+According to Chinese philosophy, an energy imbalance, our qi causes ill health.

-In 2009 the Cochrane Review studied other trials involving a total of 4419 patients.
+In 2009 the Cochrane Review studied trials involving a total of 4419 patients.
 They concluded that acupuncture can help patients suffering from acute migraine attacks.
-A report by the World Health Organisation (WHO) lists the use of acupuncture in a number of diseases, including headaches.
+The World Health Organisation (WHO) lists the use of acupuncture in some diseases.
+It includes headaches.
 (Full report page 37).

 A study in 2018 carried out in Brazil concluded that acupuncture does indeed reduce pain.
 The researchers said their participants took fewer drugs and had fewer migraine attacks.

 Another treatment gaining popularity is daith piercing.
-This piercing is made through the smallest fold of the cartilage in your ear, just above your ear canal.
+This piercing goes through the smallest fold of the cartilage in your ear, just above your ear canal.
 The theory is that it helps to relieve migraine pain because it is an acupuncture spot.

-Botox is administered by injection in sites at the back of the neck and around the head.
-You’ll be given several injections at different sites.
+If you have Botox treatment you’ll be given injections at the back of the neck and around the head.
 Treatment is roughly every 12 weeks.
-The most common side effect that’s been reported is neck pain.
+Reports say the most common side effect is neck pain.